HeHalutz

 HeHalutz or HeChalutz (הֶחָלוּץ, lit.
-"The Pioneer") was a Jewish youth movement that trained young people for agricultural settlement in the Land of Israel.
-It became an umbrella organization of the so-called "pioneering" Zionist youth movements, which engaged in the colonization of late-Ottoman and Mandate Palestine.
+"The Pioneer") was a Jewish youth movement founded in 1905 that trained young people for agricultural settlement in the Land of Israel.
+It became an umbrella organization of early Zionist youth movements, advocating for a modern Jewish state in the land of Israel.

 History

 Before WWI (1905–1914)

 HeHalutz was founded by Eliezer Joffe in America in 1905, and about the same time in Russia.

 First World War (1914–1918)

 During World War I, HeHalutz branches opened across Europe (including Russia), America and Canada.
 Leaders of the organization included Yitzhak Ben-Zvi (later the second president of the State of Israel), and David Ben-Gurion (later the first Prime Minister of Israel) in America, and Joseph Trumpeldor in Russia.